Staines–Windsor line: Later history

-The line was earmarked for electrification in 1927 and work began in late 1929 with the first electric trains running on the Staines–Windsor line on 6 July 1930.
-Initially the off-peak service was half-hourly to Waterloo with trains running non-stop east of Richmond.
-Additional services ran via Hounslow at peak times.
 From summer 1936, 2-NOL electric multiple units worked the line, but were replaced by 4-SUB units in December 1957.
 The latter had a brief tenure on the line, being replaced by Class 415 units the following May.
 Class 414 units were also used on the line from the late 1950s.
 Class 707 trains were introduced in August 2017 and the first Class 701 units ran in passenger service on the line in January 2024.

-Between 1897 and 1940, coal was delivered from the Staines-Windsor line to the Metropolitan Water Board pumping station in London Road, Staines, via a 3/4 mi private siding.
+Between 1897 and 1940, coal was delivered from the Staines–Windsor line to the Metropolitan Water Board pumping station in London Road, Staines, via a 3/4 mi private siding.
 The goods yards on the line closed in the early 1960s; the shutting of the yard at Wraysbury in 1962, was followed by the closure of the signal box in March 1965.
 A major resignalling project took place in the mid-1970s, which resulted in the line being controlled from Feltham area signalling centre.
 The scheme was commissioned on 8 September 1974 and the signal box at Windsor and Eton Riverside closed the same day.
 Datchet signal box was retained for three months to operate the level crossing, but closed on 17 December 1974 when control was transferred to Feltham.
 A second major resignalling project took place in the early 2020s. when control of the line was transferred to Basingstoke rail operating centre.